 But project management is also a leadership-oriented and goal-based craft that is not only critical to the value and outcomes delivered by the project, but also to the overall well-being of the teams of people involved.

 Digital project management, which we're particularly concerned with here at The DPM, is a separate but related discipline.
-Find out more about its similarities and differences here:

 Why Is Project Management Important?

-Though it may seem that teams can be briefed and set to work more quickly and affordably without a project manager, the truth is simple: project management is so important because it brings alignment, leadership, clarity, and focus that is difficult to achieve as a secondary responsibility tacked onto another role within the project team.
+Project management is so important because it brings alignment, leadership, clarity, and focus that is difficult to achieve as a secondary responsibility tacked onto another role within the project team.

 It also provides a perspective on project-wide quality, product cohesion, and how well the project achieves its objectives and the expected return on investment.